 The question remains: Should you follow the carnivore diet?
 Or is a vegan way of eating healthier?

-Though many people argue that a vegan diet has flaws.
-While you can find all the essential nutrients in plant foods, strict veganism contributes to micronutrient deficiencies, particularly of vitamin D, iron, zinc, and calcium [11, 12, 13].
+Though, many people argue that a vegan diet has notable flaws.
+You can find all the essential nutrients in plant foods, but strict veganism contributes to micronutrient deficiencies, particularly of vitamin D, iron, zinc, and calcium [11, 12, 13].

 To be fair, a plant-free meat diet appears to be therapeutic in rare circumstances, such as patients with autoimmune diseases that require highly specific nutrient intakes.
 In small subpopulations, following a meat diet could also be beneficial as a short-term nutritional intervention.

 All we can confidently say is that humans can meet all of the acute essential nutrient needs from animal foods, especially organ meat.
-However, the long-term health benefits, let alone the consequences, of the carnivore diet remain unknown.
+However, the long-term health benefits, let alone the consequences, of the carnivore diet remain a mystery.

-Don't misconstrue this to mean that the carnivore diet might not be suitable for you.
+Don't misconstrue that to mean the carnivore diet might not be suitable for you.
 Frankly, most carnivore diet advocates praise the health benefits of the animal-based lifestyle.
 Whether or not this way of eating will do the same for you is something only you can determine.

 Many people eat high-protein fatty meat around the clock with seemingly no health consequences.
 Does that mean it's optimal to rely exclusively on animal foods?
 Of course not.
 Many diets "work" to a degree.
 Just remember that people can be in great shape and pass their medical checkups with flying colors not necessarily because of their methods but in spite of them.